 The total risk allowance provided in the QRA in respect of continuing Consents and Approvals Risk is £3.3m.
 This equates to the cost of some 3 months of BBS standing time and is considered adequate by tie management in the context of the number and criticality of consents still to be delivered, the liquidated damages available to BBS from SDS in the event the delay is caused by SDS, the responsibility of BBS to mitigate the costs of any delay and the close management of the process beyond Financial Close by tie.

 The risks summarised in the DLA Report are therefore accommodated in the risk and contingency allowance to an acceptable degree.
-The £6.6m provision noted in section 5.2 above deals with the entire programme moving out by 2-3 months.
-The £3.3m deals with BBS costs for standing time and other prolongation costs.

-(9) Update on critical workstreams and readiness for construction

-9.1 Design due diligence

-The process and procedures laid out in the design management plan and design assurance process formal design reviews have been undertaken every week since September 2007 to inform and finalise the detailed design submissions.
+l I (O) He data are suitingly conference and used in a set of a secretary stick (9) Update on critical workstreams and readiness for construction 9.1 Design due diligence The process and procedures laid out in the design management plan and design assurance process formal design reviews have been undertaken every week since September 2007 to inform and finalise the detailed design submissions.
 These submissions are then consolidated to form the necessary technical and prior approval packages for CEC to discharge their statutory obligations.
 In parallel with the process since August 2007, BBS have had access to the detailed design submission across the range of asset for the Edinburgh Tram Network to enable Infraco's design due diligence to be undertaken.
 Appendix 1 sets out the status of the design process as at Financial close.

-9.2 Run-time due diligence

-The Infraco contractor has undertaken modelling based on the updated data provided by SDS and CAF to accept the "laws of physics" runtime as part of the finalised Employer's Requirements.

-9.3 TTRO / TRO process

-The process for gaining the TRO's for the project is documented in the TRO strategy produced in 2007.
+9.2 Run-time due diligence The Infraco contractor has undertaken modelling based on the updated data provided by SDS and CAF to accept the "laws of physics" runtime as part of the finalised Employer's Requirements.
+9.3 TTRO / TRO process 3.3 THO / THO process The process for gaining the TRO's for the project is documented in the TRO strategy produced in 2007.
 A major risk in this respect was removed when the Scottish Government amended the TRO Regulations to remove the need for a mandatory hearing for Tram TRO's.
 CEC can still elect to hold a hearing if they consider the level of objection to any particular TRO merits such action.
 Completion of the TRO's is now driven entirely by design and modelling works being undertaken by SDS and JRC and managed closely by tie.
-The programme identifies the Orders being made in early 2010 which is in line with the overall construction programme.

-9.4 MUDFA including interface with INFRACO programme
+The programme identifies the Orders being made in August 2009 which is in line with the overall construction programme.
+1 • 9.4 MUDFA including interface with INFRACO programme 32